vitpia/markdown-cv/index.md

 __Language production and acquired language disorders__.
 International Radboud Summer School, Introduction to Cognitive Neuroscience.
 Nijmegen, the Netherlands.
 August, 2017.

 __Oscillations as a bridge between language and other cognitive domains__.
 International Symposium on Neural Oscillations in Speech and Language Processing.
 Harnack Haus of the Max Planck Society, Berlin, Germany.
 May, 2017.
 `2016`
 __Context-driven word production__.
 Department of Neuropsychology, Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, Germany.
 October, 2016.
 __Context-driven word production in the healthy and stroke populations__.
 Introduction to International Max Planck Research School PhD students.
 Nijmegen, the Netherlands.
 September, 2016.
 __Language production and acquired language disorders__.
 International Radboud Summer School, Introduction to Cognitive Neuroscience.
 Nijmegen, the Netherlands.
 August, 2016.
 __Electrophysiology measured over the scalp and intracranially: examples from context-driven word production__.
 Summer School - Human Language: From Genes and Brains to Behaviour.
 Berg en Dal, the Netherlands.
 July, 2016.
 __Where language production meets memory (or how)__.
 Center for Mind and Brain, Davis, USA.
 February, 2016.
 `2011 and earlier`
 __The N450 in picture-word interference tasks__.
 Donders Discussion.
 Nijmegen, the Netherlands.
 October, 2011.
 __Comprehending particle verbs__.
 Experimental Linguistics Talks Utrecht.
 Utrecht, the Netherlands.
 September, 2009.

 ## Conference Presentations
 _Past 5 years.
-See a complete list [here](https://scholar.google.com/citations?hl=en&amp;user=epKM9H0AAAAJ).
 Asterisks indicate (graduate or undergraduate) student lead authors._
 ### Oral presentations
 `2019`
 \*Camerino, I. L., Sierpowska, J., Meyer, N. H.,  Tuladhar, A. M., Reid, A. T., Kessels, R. P. C., de Leeuw, F.-E., & __Piai, V.__.
 White-matter bottleneck in small vessel disease: A lesion-symptom mapping study of executive-language functions.
 20th International Science of Aphasia Conference.
 Rome, Italy.
 September, 2019.